Edward Alphonse Begin

 We would like to thank the kind and caring nurses and doctors on the Surgery Floor at the Dr. F.H.
 Wigmore Regional Hospital and also the staff at West Park Crossing for their care and ability to take Ed’s jokes with a grain of salt.

-A service will be announced at a later date when we can gather with family and friends and remember Ed’s life.
+A Celebration of Ed’s Life will be held on Sunday, September 19th, 2021 from 2:00 to 4:00 p.m. at the Moose Jaw Wildlife Federation Clubhouse, 1396 3rd Ave NE, Moose Jaw, SK.
 As an expression of sympathy, donations in Ed’s memory may be made to the Saskatchewan Wildlife Federation, 9 Lancaster Rd, Moose Jaw, SK S6J 1M8 or online at swf.sk.ca.
 Arrangements are entrusted to Moose Jaw Funeral Home, 268 Mulberry Lane.
 Todd Sjoberg, Funeral Director 306-693-4550